thi-ng/umbrella-docs-temp/cache.tlrucache.md

 ## TLRUCache class

 Time-aware LRU cache.
 Extends LRU strategy with TTL (time-to-live) values associated to each entry.

+<b>Signature:</b>

+```typescript
+export declare class TLRUCache<K, V> extends LRUCache<K, V>
+```

+## Remarks

 [ICache.has()](./cache.icache.has.md) will only return true and [ICache.get()](./cache.icache.get.md) only returns a cached value if its TTL hasn't yet expired.
 When adding a new value to the cache, first removes expired entries and if still not sufficient space then removes entries in LRU order.

 [ICache.set()](./cache.icache.set.md) takes an optional entry specific `ttl` arg.
 If not given, uses the cache instance's default (provided via ctor option arg).
 If no instance TTL is given, TTL defaults to 1 hour.

-<b>Signature:</b>

-```typescript
-export declare class TLRUCache<K, V> extends LRUCache<K, V>
-```

 ## Constructors